rikvanriel/kiwiclient/README.md

 Two utilities have been added to simplify the waterfall data acquisition/storage and data analysis.
 The SNR ratio (a la Pierre Ynard) is computed each time.
-There is now the possibility to change zoom level and offset frequency (this is still approximate! waiting for jks help ;) )
+There is now the possibility to change zoom level and offset frequency.

 * `microkiwi_waterfall.py`: launch this program with no filename and just the SNR will be computed, with a filename, the raw waterfall data is saved.
 Launch with `--help` to list all options.
 * `waterfall_data_analysis.ipynb`: this is a demo jupyther notebook to interactively analyze waterfall data.
 Easily transformable into a standalone python program.